-The Group recognizes an allowance for expected credit losses (ECL) for all debt instruments not held at fair value through profit or loss.
+The Group recognizes an allowance for expected credit losses (ECL) for all debt instruments not held at fair value through profit or loss and for financial assets carried at amortised cost.
+Equity instruments are not subject to ECL.

 ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Group expects to receive.
 The shortfall is then discounted at an approximation to the asset's original effective interest rate.
 The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.